List of EastEnders characters introduced in 2014: Lee Carter

-Lee Carter, played by Danny-Boy Hatchard, made his first appearance on 4 April 2014.
+Lee Carter, played by Danny Hatchard, made his first appearance on 4 April 2014.
 He is the eldest son of Mick Carter (Danny Dyer) and Linda Carter (Kellie Bright).
 Hatchard's casting was announced on 21 January 2014, while the character has previously been mentioned by members of his on-screen family.
 Hatchard will begin filming with the show in February.
 Of his casting, the actor said "I'm incredibly excited to be a part of EastEnders, a show that my family and I have watched for years.
 It's an honour to have the chance to share the camera with such talented actors and I can't wait to get cracking and join the Carter family."
 Lee comes to Walford having served a tour of duty as a soldier in Afghanistan.
 Digital Spy's Meg Drewett reports that Lee is a "Jack-the lad" character with parents that are happy to have him home, but they soon become frustrated by Lee's "reluctance to pull his weight" with their pub.
 Executive producer Dominic Treadwell-Collins commented that "Lee Carter is going to pelt into the Square, ruffle some feathers and immediately prove that he's a chip off his father's block.".
 In late April 2014, Hatchard took a short break from the soap, and returned in July.
 On 21 August 2016, it was announced that Hatchard had been axed by the new executive producer Sean O'Connor and would be leaving the soap after completing his three-year contract.
 He departed on 17 February 2017.
 In August 2017, Hatchard was longlisted for Best Exit at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.
-On 13 September 2019 it was announced that Lee Carter will return later in the year for a short stint for Linda's storyline.
+On 13 September 2019, it was announced that Lee would return later in the year for a short stint for Linda's storyline.
 He returned on 24 December 2019 and departed on 3 January 2020, and appeared again on 31 December 2020 in a previously unannounced return.
+Hatchard was spotted filming with the cast and crew in October 2024, and returned for a one-off appearance on 16 December 2024.